-- 3.1 The main and retrieve winches shall only be operated by a member who is either: - 3.1.1 under training and being supervised by an authorised operator, or - 3.1.2 authorised by an instructor or launch director to be an operator. - 3.2 No dead cable shall be made live (i.e moved by a winch) until the operators of both the retrieve winch and the main winch has agreed the operation.
+- 3.1 The main winch shall only be operated by a member who is either: - 3.1.1 under training and being supervised by an authorised operator, or - 3.1.2 authorised by the winch master or the Committee to be an operator. - 3.2 The retrieve winch shall only be operated by a member who is either: - 3.2.1 under training and being supervised by a Club instructor or a launch director, or - 3.2.2 authorised by a Club instructor or a launch director to be an operator. - 3.3 No dead cable shall be made live (i.e moved by a winch) until the operators of both the retrieve winch and the main winch has agreed the operation.
 This applies ordinarily to a launch, but it also applies to a failed cable retrieve and to cases when a repair or adjustment is being or has been carried out to a winch or cable.
-The operating key on the retrieve winch shall be removed whenever a repair or adjustment is being made by the main winch driver to the cable or to the main or retrieve winch, and the key shall only be returned on instructions from the main winch driver.

-- 3.3 No repairs, adjustments or modifications shall be made to any winch except by the main winch driver or by a member authorised to do so by an officer of the Club or the MT member of the Committee - 3.4 No person shall approach a live cable until it has come to rest.
+The operating key on the retrieve winch shall be removed whenever a repair or adjustment is being made by the main winch driver to the cable or to the main or retrieve winch, and the key shall only be returned on instructions from the main winch driver. - 3.4 No repairs, adjustments or modifications shall be made to any winch except by the main winch driver or by a member authorised to do so by an officer of the Club or the MT member of the Committee - 3.5 No person shall approach a live cable until it has come to rest.

-4. Access by vehicles
+4. Access to the Club and onto the airfield by vehicles